The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\paragraph{Component gluing} The different components of the modules and ladders are for the most part glued to each other.
-We use the Araldite 2011$^{\circledR}$~\citeCompany{ref:araldite} epoxy glue, whose radiation hardness had been confirmed by the LHC experiments~\cite{Guarino:531818}, throughout the assembly process.
-The position and spread of glue deposited below the pitch adapters are very tightly controlled, to ensure a sufficient glue spread below the pitch adapter that makes a solid foundation for wire-bonding pads.
+\paragraph{Component gluing.} The different components of the modules and ladders are for the most part glued to each other.
+The Araldite 2011$^{\circledR}$~\citeCompany{ref:araldite} epoxy glue, whose radiation hardness had been confirmed by the LHC experiments~\cite{Guarino:531818}, is used throughout the assembly process.
+The position and spread of glue deposited below the pitch adapters are very tightly controlled using optimized glue deposition patterns, to ensure a sufficient glue spread below the pitch adapter that makes a solid foundation for wire-bonding pads.
 Under-flown glue could leave an empty region under wire-bonding pads, while over-flown glue from the pitch adapter could spoil bonding pads near the pitch-adapter edge.
 Both conditions could result in wire-bonding failure.
-The typical glue thickness under the pitch adapters was 50\um, controlled by the position of the gluing jigs with a precision of about 5-10\um.
+The typical glue thickness under the pitch adapters was \qty{50}{\um}, controlled by the position of the gluing jigs with a precision of \qtyrange{5}{10}{\um}.
 Each assembly site developed a special setup to control the glue position and spread.
-The environment of the clean room was controlled and/or monitored to ensure constant conditions during glue curing: typical values were $(23\pm 1)^{\circ}$C for temperature and $(50\pm 3)$\% for relative humidity.
-Typical glue curing time was 24 hours.
+The typical glue curing time was 24 hours.

-\paragraph{Wire bonding} The sensor strips, the pitch adapters, and the \apv\ chips are electrically connected with 25~\um -diameter aluminum wires using the ultrasonic wedge bonding technology.
+\paragraph{Wire bonding.} The sensor strips, the pitch adapters, and the \apv\ chips are electrically connected with \qty{25}{\um} diameter aluminum wires using the ultrasonic wedge bonding technology.
 An example of wire bonding is shown in figure~\ref{fig:C3_Wire_Bonding}.